puneetmatharu/cmake-format-lint-action/README.md

 ## Usage

 To use this action, pass arguments to the `args` element as you would to `cmake-format` - these arguments will be used to format each CMake file.
+To select the files which should be processed use the `find_regex` argument.
 For example

 ```yaml
   - name: Format CMake files